junagrole/ptn_reference_wiki/PtN Story/Locations/White Sands/Nirvana Port.md

 ---
-tags:
+Tags:
   - discity
   - destroyed
-short: Former trading port of DisCity, build to ship Hypercubes to the Metropoles.
+Short: Former trading port of DisCity, build to ship Hypercubes to the Metropoles.
 Got destroyed by a nuclear strike during the war of independence.
 region: "[[DisCity]]"
 district: "[[Satellite Towns]]"
-type: Facility
+Category: Facility
-state: created
+State: created
-content: location
+Content: location
 ---